awslabs/data-on-eks/website/docs/amazon-emr-on-eks/emr-eks-karpenter.md

 In this [example](https://github.com/awslabs/data-on-eks/tree/main/analytics/terraform/emr-eks-karpenter), you will provision the following resources required to run Spark Jobs using EMR on EKS with [Karpenter](https://karpenter.sh/) as Autoscaler, as well as monitor job metrics using Amazon Managed Prometheus and Amazon Managed Grafana.

-- Creates EKS Cluster Control plane with public endpoint (for demo purpose only)
+- Creates EKS Cluster Control plane with public endpoint (recommended for demo/poc environment)
 - One managed node group
   - Core Node group with 3 AZs for running system critical pods. e.g., Cluster Autoscaler, CoreDNS, Observability, Logging etc.
 - Enables EMR on EKS and creates two Data teams (`emr-data-team-a`, `emr-data-team-b`)